kaiwenwu96/bib-transformer/README.md

 }
 ```

-## additional remark
+## Additional Remarks

-We recommand that download bib entries from official websites (e.g. icml.cc and nips.cc, openreview.net) rather than google scholar.
+We recommand that download bib entries from official websites (e.g. proceedings.mlr.press and nips.cc, openreview.net) rather than google scholar.